jathavaan/k-ball/README.md

 ### Switching to a Local Backend

-If you'd like the frontend to connect to a locally running backend, update the uri in the `api.client.ts` file.
+If you would like the frontend to connect to a locally running backend, update the uri in the `api.client.ts` file.
 Which can be found [here](src/frontend/src/shared/api.client.ts).

-Change the uri from
+Change the uri from:

 ```Typescript
 uri: "http://it2810-25.idi.ntnu.no:3001/graphql"